curioustorvald/Terrarum-sans-bitmap/README.md

 ### Implementing Korean writing system

-There are 10 sets of Hangul glyph pieces.
-Top 6 concerns initials, middle 2 concerns medials, and bottom 2 concerns finals.
+There are 10 sets of Hangul glyph pieces on the font.
+Top 6 are initials, middle 2 are medials, and bottom 2 are finals.
 On the rightmost side, there's eight assembled glyphs to help you with (assuming you have basic knowledge on the writing system).
 Top 6 tells you how to use 6 initials, and bottom 2 tells you how to use 2 finals.

 This is a Kotlin-like pseudocode for assembling the glyph: